ChikaraWakaura/snd-serialmidi/README.md

 # 6. Single external MIDI sound source A side / B side confirmation

-外部 MIDI 音源には 16 トラック(orパート)を 2 セット持っているハードもありました。
+There were also hards that have 2 sets of 16 tracks (or parts) as external MIDI sound sources.
-外部 MIDI 音源の ALL ボタンを押すと液晶表示に横線が入り上 B 側 / 下 A 側と見ていました。
+When you pressed the ALL button of the external MIDI sound source, the horizontal line entered the liquid crystal display and I saw it as B side / lower A side.

 ![ALL表示](/img/P_20190105_111236.jpg)

-背面 DIN コネクタの MIDI IN A/B と連動してます。
+It is linked with MIDI IN A/B on the rear DIN connector.

-これをシリアルで制御する手段として F5 NN が規定されたと記憶しています。
+I remember that F5 NN was specified as a means to control this serially.

-F5 01 後の全データは A 側を示し F5 02 後の全データは B 側という制御だったと思います。
+I think that all data after F5 01 was control on A side and all data after F5 02 was control on B side.
-うろ覚えです。間違っていたらご指摘下さい。
+It is foolish.
+Please point out if it is wrong.

-ロードされている ko があればアンロードします。
+Unload the loaded ko if it exists.

     $ sudo rmmod snd-serialmidi

-MIDI OUT を 2 つにしてロードします。
+Load it with 2 MIDI OUT.

     $ sudo modprobe snd-serialmidi outs=2

-MIDI OUT が 2 つに増えます。
+MIDI OUT will be increased to 2.

     $ aplaymidi -l
     Port    Client name                      Port name